CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Conclusions

 \section{Conclusions}

-We presented CARL-XRay, an continual adapter-based routing learning for task-incremental chest radiograph classification designed for realistic clinical deployment.
-Allocating lightweight task-specific adapters and heads in a high-capacity freezing backbone, CARL-XRay maintains strong diagnostic performance while limiting catastrophic forgetting and computational overhead.
-A latent task selector operating on adapter-adapted features enables reliable task-unknown inference, and feature-level experience replay is shown to be essential for preserving task identity across sequential updates in clinical settings.
+We presented CARL-CXR, a continual adapter-based routing framework for task-incremental chest radiograph classification designed for realistic clinical deployment.
+By allocating lightweight task-specific adapters and classification heads within a frozen high-capacity backbone, CARL-CXR maintains strong diagnostic performance while limiting catastrophic forgetting and computational overhead.
+A latent task selector operating on adapter-conditioned features enables task-unknown inference, and feature-level experience replay is shown to be essential for preserving task identity across sequential updates.
+Comparison against established continual learning baselines demonstrates that CARL-CXR achieves $6\times$ and $11\times$ lower forgetting than LwF~\cite{li2017learning} and EWC~\cite{kirkpatrick2017ewc} respectively, while uniquely supporting task-unknown inference that neither baseline provides.
 Ablation studies further highlight the importance of replay capacity and adapter design for stable inference-time routing.
-Future work will extend CARL-XRay to longer task sequences, evaluate continual learning across additional institutions and modalities, and investigate adaptive replay strategies to further support safe and scalable clinical deployment.